HeyItsFelipe/slack-jokebot/README.md

 Navigate to the cloned repo using your terminal if not done so already.<br />
 Type `npm run start` to run the app.<br />

+## Schedule
+On deployment on Heroku, Heroku Scheduler was used to run this app once every 24 hours.
+It also gets triggered when you visit deployed link (see link in Latest Deployment).